syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/listview/how-to/get-selected-items-from-listview.md

 ---
 layout: post
-title: Get Selected Items From Listview in ##Platform_Name## Listview Component
+title: Get Selected Items From Listview in ##Platform_Name## Listview Control | Syncfusion
-description: Learn here all about Get Selected Items From Listview in Syncfusion ##Platform_Name## Listview component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Get Selected Items From Listview in Syncfusion ##Platform_Name## Listview control of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Get Selected Items From Listview
 publishingplatform: ##Platform_Name##